hansbuehler/cdxbasics/README.md

 From 0.2.64 `SubDir` supports versioned files.
 If versions are used, then they *must* be used for both reading and writing.

 When a `version` is provided, then `write()` will write it in a block ahead of the main content of the file.
 In case of the PICKLE format, this is a byte string.
 In case of JSON_PLAIN and JSON_PICKLE this is line of text starting with `#` ahead of the file.
-(Note that this violated the JSON file format.)
+(Note that this violates the JSON file format.)

 The point of writing short block ahead of the main data is that `read()` can read this version information back quickly before attempting to read the entire file.
 It does attempt so if its called with a `version` as well.
 In this case it will compare the read version with the provided version, and only return the main content of the file if versions match.

+Use `is_version()` to check whether a given file has a specific version.
+This function only reads the information required to obtain the information and can be much faster than reading the whole file if the file size is big.

 **Examples:**